Andrew1792/Schology-Calender-Reformatter/README.md

 This "rebuild" approach avoids issues with hidden properties, timezone conflicts, or non-standard formatting that may exist in the original file.

+##⚠️ A Quick Heads-Up

+Remember, this process is a manual import, not a live sync.
+Your Google Calendar will only be as up-to-date as the .ics file you downloaded from Schoology.

+If your teacher adds new assignments or changes due dates, those updates will not appear automatically.

+To see the latest changes, you'll need to periodically re-export the calendar from Schoology, re-run the script, and import the new file into Google Calendar.

 ## Requirements

 * Python 3.6+